Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Fiji is whichever brand rides Vodafone Fiji or Digicel Fiji with the broadest verified coverage for your route, honest fair use terms, a working hotspot, and a plan that stays steady across the main islands where you actually travel.
+HelloRoam is Simscanner's top-ranked travel eSIM for Fiji on our modelled comparison; Airalo is the cheapest plan we tracked, from $4.50.
 Fiji is, in retail mobile terms, a two-operator market, so a travel eSIM can only host on one of those two networks, and your real-world signal follows the carrier rather than the logo on the app.
 Vodafone Fiji is the larger network and is the one most travellers and operator counters describe as the more reliable choice between the islands; Digicel Fiji competes hard on data pricing and is solid in the towns.
 Coverage is strongest on the two main islands, Viti Levu and Vanua Levu, around Suva, Nadi, Denarau and Lautoka, and it thins quickly across the outer islands.
 Fiji also requires SIM registration with photo identity, which a travel eSIM usually handles inside its own checkout rather than at a Fijian counter.
 Weigh the brands in the ranking below, and pick the carrier-and-plan pairing that best matches where you are actually going.

 The ranking